Muckley Corner

 Muckley Corner is a small village and area of Hammerwich in Lichfield District of Staffordshire, England.
-The area is located on the A5 (Watling Street).
-It is on the border of the boroughs of Walsall and Lichfield.
+The village is located on the A5 road/Watling Street and borders the Walsall Metropolitan Borough in the West Midlands County and Lichfield District in Staffordshire.

 Amenities

-Muckley Corner is the only area of the parish of Hammerwich with a shop which is 24 hours.
-There was a post office in Hammerwich but it has long closed since.
+Muckley Corner is the only area of the parish of Hammerwich with a shop that is open 24 hours.
+There was a police station originally in the village but it is now a private residence.
+It is also the headquarters of Planet Ice.

 Transport links

-There is an hourly bus service from Lichfield to Walsall which runs via Aldridge and Rushall.
-Muckley Corner is also close to the M6 Toll.
-The South Staffordshire Line ran directly west of Muckley Corner.
+There is a regular bus service between Walsall and Lichfield via Aldridge and Rushall.
+The South Staffordshire line ran directly west of Muckley Corner.
 Hammerwich Station was only under a mile down what is now, Marebath Lane.
 The station was closer to Muckley Corner than Hammerwich itself.
 It closed in 1965 and the line closed in 1984 to Walsall but a stub from Brownhills to Lichfield via Hammerwich remained in use passing by Muckley Corner.
-This served an oil terminal until 2002 when the line was mothballed following closure of the oil terminal.
+This served an oil terminal until 2002 when the line was mothballed following the closure of the oil terminal.